 To create a thriving, safe, resilient and connected community that is well-served by amenities, we’ve developed some proposals and ideas for the new community – where houses, open spaces, schools and other facilities could be located, as well as ways to protect the natural and cultural environment.
-Building a community at Tauriko West will also require changes to the City Plan as part of the Resource Management process.
-Subject to the required planning processes, it is expected that the first houses will start being built around late-2024 or early-2025.
+Building a community at Tauriko West will also require changes to the City Plan as part of the resource management process.
+Subject to the required planning processes, we expect that the first houses will start being built around late-2024 or early-2025.

 Providing access – the transport network

 Waka Kotahi is developing the Tauriko Network Connections Detailed Business Case which will confirm the long-term (ten plus years) improvements to State Highway 29 (SH29) and State Highway 29A (SH29A), from Omanawa Road to the Takitimu Drive Toll Road roundabout, and SH29A to Barkes Corner intersection (Pyes Pa/Cameron roads).

 Alongside the long-term planning work for the transport network, Tauranga City Council and Waka Kotahi have identified a package of initial improvements to enable the first stages of housing development within Tauriko West, support continued industrial development of Tauriko Business Estate, and improve safety at the existing SH29/Belk Road and SH29/Cambridge Road intersections.